multiverseweb/CodeIt/README.md

 **💻 Want to solve issues?**

-> [!IMPORTANT]
-> Create a new branch `gssoc-yourName` before sending the Pull Request.
+- Star the Repository.

-- Check out [issues](https://github.com/multiverseweb/CodeIt/issues), resolve the one that you can or create a new issue.
+- Go to [issues](https://github.com/multiverseweb/CodeIt/issues), find an issue that you can solve or create a new issue.
+- Fork the repository.
+- Create a new branch (`git checkout -b feature-branch`).
-- Go to [`line no. 1` in homeScript.js](https://github.com/multiverseweb/CodeIt/blob/main/resources/homeScript.js#L1-L2) and append the name of your city to the `cities` array to show your location on the contributions map.
-(Optional)
+- Go to line no. 1` in homeScript.js](https://github.com/multiverseweb/CodeIt/blob/main/resources/homeScript.js#L1-L2) and append the name of your city to the `cities` array. (optional)
+- Make your contributions and commit them (`git commit -m 'Add feature'`).
+- Push to the branch (`git push origin feature-branch`).
-- Create a `pull-request` so I can review and merge it.
+- Create a Pull Request, so I can review and merge it.

 ### Our Valuable Contributors ❤️✨